SyamalaNaiduGade/DataEngineering/README.md

 ## 📧 For queries or suggestions, feel free to open an Issue.

 ## 🏁 License

-MIT License — feel free to use, fork, and share with attribution.
+Feel free to use, fork, and share with attribution.